Maureen Colquhoun: Later life

 Following Colquhoun's defeat as an MP, she worked as an assistant to other Labour MPs in the House of Commons, and was elected to Hackney London Borough Council, serving as a member of the council from 1982 to 1990.
 She divorced her husband in 1980.
 Babs Todd was still her partner at Todd's death on 13 February 2020.
 Her ex-husband, Keith Colquhoun, who she had married in 1948, died from prostate cancer in 2010.

 Colquhoun moved to the Lake District where she was a member of the Lake District's National Park Authority between 1998 and 2006.
 During that time, she campaigned for speed limits on Lake Windermere and argued that members of the park authority should disclose their membership of the Freemasons.
 Colquhoun also served as a parish councillor on Lakes Parish Council standing in the Ambleside ward until May 2015, when she was de-seated in that year's elections.
 By the time of her death, she had returned to Sussex.

 Her autobiography, Woman in the House, was published in 1980.

-Colquhoun died on 2 February 2021, at the age of 92.
+Colquhoun died from COVID-19 at a care home in Eastergate, West Sussex, on 2 February 2021, at the age of 92.